College of Engineering

 Faculty

 The faculty is the key to the quality of the engineering program.
-All faculty members in this college hold advanced engineering degrees and all but four hold the Ph.D. degree.
+All faculty members in this college hold advanced engineering degrees and all but four hold Ph.D. degrees.
 Recognition in such publications as Who's Who in America, Who's Who in the West, Who's Who in Engineering, and American Men and Women of Science is common.

 A distinguishing feature of the faculty is a blend of academic and practical experience.
 Many faculty members have extensive experience in practice that they bring into the classroom, preserving a balance between theoretical and practical aspects of engineering.